Academic Director (Newcastle University), AHRC Northern Bridge Doctoral Training Partnership.

 MA, DPhil (Oxford)

-The writings of Percy Bysshe Shelley, Mary Wollstonecraft Shelley and their circles; the literature and intellectual history of Britain and Europe 1760-1840, especially poetry, life-writing and republican discourse; bibliography; comparative literature; reception; textual editing; translation.
+The writings of Percy Bysshe Shelley, Mary Wollstonecraft Shelley and their circles; writing in Britain and Europe 1760-1840, especially poetry, life-writing and republican discourse; bibliography; manuscript studies; reception; textual editing; translation.

 I've been sole or main supervisor of ten successfully completed PhD theses -- six of them fully funded by the Arts and Humanities Research Council and one by the Overseas Research Students Awards Scheme -- on the following topics: Italy in Mary Shelley's writings (2002); The influence of James Lind on Shelley (2002); Wordsworth’s poetry and Trauma theory (2009), Codes of manliness in 1790s writing (2010), Goethe's Faust and the poetry of Byron and Shelley (2011), Memory in Wordsworth and George Eliot (2011), The philosophy of death in the poetry of Wordsworth and Shelley (2012); Political economy in Shelley's prose (2013); The man of feeling and nationhood, 1760-1820 (2013); A Benjaminian interpretation of the dramatic in the works of Coleridge (2014).
 I'm currently main supervisor of an AHRC-funded PhD on the utopian in P. B. Shelley's writings.
 I've been second supervisor of four PhDs and one MPhil.